JacksonLuuuuu/INFO6205_233/README.md

 ### Log
 -------
+**Log files are stored on local path so if you want to run it please make a change anyway.**<br>
 Logs will be generated and stored in txt format when a higher socore occurs.
 You can find all the events triggered by this bird throughout his life in our record.
-Gene sequence is recorded as well.
+Gene sequence is recorded as well.<br>
 Log will be something like this:
 ```
 Name: primitive_g0_Thread-1